|

 General Orchid Growing Tips

 Short days and cold nights necessitate adjustments for both plants and growers.
 Reduce water and fertilizer gradually until you reach your winter target, about half that of the summer levels.
-Don't fertilize winter dormant orchids and most dendrobiums after Thanksgiving.
+Don't fertilize winter dormant orchids (Catasetinae, Callista and Dendrobium section Dendrobiums, Calanthes, etc.) after Thanksgiving.
 Prepare your plants for their winter home.
-Inspect them, remove dead leaves and sheaths with a sterile tool, spray for pests if necessary.
+Inspect them, remove dead leaves and sheaths with a sterile tool, and spray for pests if necessary.
 Protect them when temperatures are projected to drop below their winter minimum acceptable temperature.
-Consider removing shading from the greenhouse to allow more light during the winter months.

 Cattleyas